 The other strategy is keeping in the moment.
-Just concentrate on being in your mind and keep reminding yourself to just put one foot in the other.
+Just concentrate on being in your mind and keep reminding yourself to just put one foot in front of the other.

 You can also concentrate on short-term goals: make it to that ridge, make it to that hut.
 Once you reach this short-term goal, you will most likely see that you still have power left and then you make another short-term goal to reach another ridge.
 These short-term goals will add up and at the end, you will make it to the top.